rice-solar-physics/EBTEL_C/README.md

 11. start file--if file option is selected for start time option, then the start times are read in using this filename
 12. amp file--if file option is selected for amplitude option, the amplitudes are read in using this filename
 13. end file--if file option is selected for end time option, the end times are read in using this filename

+##Reporting Bugs and Issues
+If you find any bugs or have any concerns about the code, create an Issue or submit a pull request.
+Questions can also be directed to `will dot t dot barnes at rice dot edu`.